Work-Efficient Query Evaluation in Constant Time with PRAMs

 \subsection{Semijoin Algebra}

-The semijoin algebra is the fragment of the relational algebra that does \emph{not} use the join operation (nor cartesian product), but can use the semijoin operation instead --- besides selection, projection, rename, union, and set difference.
+The semijoin algebra is the fragment of the relational algebra that does \emph{not} use the join operation (nor Cartesian product), but can use the semijoin operation instead --- besides selection, projection, rename, union, and set difference.
 It is well-known that semijoin queries produce only query results of size $\bigO(\lenof{\db})$ \cite[Corollary~16]{DBLP:journals/jcss/LeindersB07} and can be evaluated in time $\bigO(\lenof{\db})$ \cite[Theorem 19]{DBLP:journals/jolli/LeindersMTB05}.
-The former is reflected in our results for the operators of the semijoin operators in \autoref{section:ctp:alg-for-db-ops}: The output arrays have size \(\bigO(\IN)\), if the input arrays have size \(\bigO(\IN)\).
-Furthermore, the input arrays are not required to be \(\padeps\)-compact.
-Thus, we can easily conclude the following. \begin{thm} For every $\varepsilon>0$, $\lambda>0$ and each query $\query$ of the semijoin algebra there is a \ctpalgo that, given a $\lambda$-compact representation of a database $\db$, evaluates $\queryresult{\query}{\db}$ on an Arbitrary CRCW PRAM with \wsbounds{\IN}{\IN^{1+\varepsilon}} in the dictionary setting.
-The output array is of size \(\bigO(\IN)\). \end{thm} The theorem follows by using the \enquote{(a)-algorithms} from \autoref{section:ctp:alg-for-db-ops}.
-See \autoref{table:complexity-bounds-semijoin-dictionary} for an overview.